8 March 2018

 Personal data is shared between affiliates within the SAS group to manage and operate our international flights, the EuroBonus points system, the EuroBonus account and member information from EuroBonus members internationally.

 Personal data is also shared with our business partners in order to coordinate special offers and activities.
-For example, we cooperate and exchange personal data with travel agencies to analyse your behavior and preferences regarding, among other things, hotels and rental cars, in order to be able to provide you with relevant hotel and rental car offers.
+For example, we cooperate and exchange personal data with travel agencies to analyze your behavior and preferences regarding, among other things, hotels and rental cars, in order to be able to provide you with relevant hotel and rental car offers.

 We also pool personal data collected by us with personal data obtained from our business partners and external sources.